ray-project/ray/doc/source/rllib.rst

 .. autoclass:: ray.rllib.models.Model

-Currently we support fully connected policies, convolutional policies and
+Currently we support fully connected and convolutional TensorFlow policies on all algorithms:
-LSTMs:

 .. autofunction:: ray.rllib.models.FullyConnectedNetwork
 .. autofunction:: ray.rllib.models.ConvolutionalNetwork

+A3C also supports a TensorFlow LSTM policy.

 .. autofunction:: ray.rllib.models.LSTM

 Action Distributions
 ~~~~~~~~~~~~~~~~~~~~

-Actions can be sampled from different distributions, they have a common base
+Actions can be sampled from different distributions which have a common base
 class:

 .. autoclass:: ray.rllib.models.ActionDistribution